hstatsep-js/sep11-freedom-project/tool/learning-log.md

         sounds.push(sound);

 ```

 * to stop a button, you have to create another button to end it, or make it so that is clicked once again, the sound will stop.

+3/1/24
+    Since I know how objects work, I think I refactor my code to be more managable, will try this on monday

+    I have created all divs

+* to stop a button, you have to create another button to end it, or make it so that is clicked once again, the sound will stop.